MarkEwert03/PokemonApp/README.md

 - Changed very cool team's name from cool team to very cool team
 - Sat Apr 08 19:55:38 PDT 2023
 - Deleted empty team (0 Pokemon)

+# Phase 4: Task 3
+&emsp; As I started work on my GUI I liked the idea of keeping the code for each panel in my tabbed pane as separate classes all extending from one abstract class (ColorPanel).
+This class has a protected Trainer field that gets inherited.
+My idea was for this to be a universal trainer that each subpanel can reference, but I forgot that each panel would only know about an independent trainer and changes wouldn't be universal.
+To get around this, I had to pass a Trainer object to each subpanel constructors to initialize it, which worked but was a bit clunky.

+&emsp; My idea of a refactor would be to modify the Trainer field in (ColorPanel) to adhere to the singleton design pattern.
+I would still have it protected so the subclasses could all access it but instead of creating a new trainer, I would use the getInstance() method to make sure that everyone is refering to the same Trainer object.
+This would help declutter my code as well as make it easier to understand that I am only interested in ONE trainer object.